FloodShao/building_crowdsim_pr_test/README.md

 ```

 ## Steps:
 1. Make sure you have the actor model `model://MaleVisitorPhone` in `~/.gazebo/models`.
 This is the default actor we are using in this repo.
-You can find this model in <https://app.ignitionrobotics.org/OpenRobotics/fuel/models/Male%20visitor>
+You can find this model in (MaleVisitorPhone)[./models/MaleVisitorPhone]
+Or you can find in here <https://app.ignitionrobotics.org/OpenRobotics/fuel/models/Male%20visitor>

 2. `colcon build` the whole workspace